gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 Title: WebGL - Orthographic 3D
-Description: How to do 3D in WebGL starting with an Orthographic projection.
+Description: How to do 3D in WebGL starting with an orthographic projection.

 This post is a continuation of a series of posts about WebGL.
 The first <a href="webgl-fundamentals.html">started with fundamentals</a> and